Machine learning in bioinformatics: Convolutional neural networks

 Convolutional neural networks (CNN) are a class of deep neural network whose architecture is based on shared weights of convolution kernels or filters that slide along input features, providing translation-equivariant responses known as feature maps.
 CNNs take advantage of the hierarchical pattern in data and assemble patterns of increasing complexity using smaller and simpler patterns discovered via their filters.
-Therefore, they are lower on a scale of connectivity and complexity.

 Convolutional networks were inspired by biological processes in that the connectivity pattern between neurons resembles the organization of the animal visual cortex.
 Individual cortical neurons respond to stimuli only in a restricted region of the visual field known as the receptive field.
 The receptive fields of different neurons partially overlap such that they cover the entire visual field.

 CNN uses relatively little pre-processing compared to other image classification algorithms.
 This means that the network learns to optimize the filters (or kernels) through automated learning, whereas in traditional algorithms these filters are hand-engineered.
-This independence from prior knowledge and human intervention in feature extraction is a major advantage.
+This reduced reliance on prior knowledge of the analyst and on human intervention in manual feature extraction makes CNNs a desirable model.

-Phylogenetic convolutional neural networks

-A phylogenetic convolutional neural network (Ph-CNN) is a novel convolutional neural network architecture proposed by Fioranti et al. to classify metagenomics data.
+A phylogenetic convolutional neural network (Ph-CNN) is a convolutional neural network architecture proposed by Fioranti et al. in 2018 to classify metagenomics data.
 In this approach, phylogenetic data is endowed with patristic distance (the sum of the lengths of all branches connecting two operational taxonomic units [OTU]) to select k-neighborhoods for each OTU, and each OTU and its neighbors are processed with convolutional filters.

-Ph-CNN achieves promising results compared to fully connected neural networks, random forest and support vector machines.
+Self-supervised learning

+Unlike supervised methods, self-supervised learning methods learn representations without relying on annotated data.
+That is well-suited for genomics, where high throughput sequencing techniques can create potentially large amounts of unlabeled data.
+Some examples of self-supervised learning methods applied on genomics include DNABERT and Self-GenomeNet.